mazen160/llmquery/README.md

 # 🚀 What is llmquery?

-`llmquery` is a comprehensive framework for interacting with Language Model APIs, such as OpenAI, Anthropic, Google Gemini, AWS Bedrock, and Ollama.
+`llmquery` is a comprehensive framework for interacting with Language Model APIs, such as OpenAI, Anthropic, Google Gemini, AWS Bedrock, DeepSeek, and Ollama.
 It leverages standard YAML templates for prompt management, validation, and dynamic generation.
 Designed to streamline complex workflows, it allows developers to integrate, query, and test LLMs with ease.

 Whether you’re building a chatbot, generating creative content, or analyzing data, `llmquery` provides the tools to standardize and optimize LLM interactions.